-Along with these tips, we’ve compiled 10 questions you should ask before hiring a video production company (insert link to previous blog post).
+Along with these tips, we’ve compiled 10 questions you should ask before hiring a video production company.
 These include key considerations, such as asking to see case studies for content produced in the past.

 Here are the kinds of things that you should discuss in the meeting: